Vorlent/BoostedMod/README.md

 We run every world on a different server and can increase the number of servers and teleport players between servers when people change worlds.
-This works and is widely deployed but it is not a satisfying solution for servers with large shared worlds.
+This works and is widely deployed, but it is not a satisfying solution for servers with large shared worlds.
 See Spigot and BungeeCord.

 We can increase the number of servers and divide the world into fixed sections each running on their own servers.
-This is much better for large shared worlds but we now have a literal edge case...
+This is much better for large shared worlds, but we now have a literal edge case...
 You cannot see past the edge of the world.
 To solve this problem each server must communicate with each other about changes near the borders.
 See WorldQL and Mammoth.